 Being too tired to walk, run, cycle, rock climb, surf, swim, or dance because of cancer may be a special blessing.
 After all, these activities, though honorable and commendable, are not likely to touch the heart of that quiet, bald woman who self-consciously and tearfully walks down the supermarket aisle nearby.
 A simple touch, a beautiful smile, or a gentle hug can leave her to continue on her way with her chin just a little higher.
 Just like a diamond, things such as these, that seem so small, may shine in the heart of another facing this disease for a long time to come.

-You can give me a call for a free 15 minute chat to see if my service is right for you 0405 391 110 or fill out the contact form: https://apspear.com.au/contact/
+Organise a free up to a 15 minute phone call to see if this service is right for you: 0405 391 110